 Beginners should note that some beekeeping knowledge is required no matter what bee hive you choose so a top bar bee hive is no exception.
 Beekeepers who have not used a top bar bee hive before should note that the same beekeeping knowledge and techniques that are used with conventional National bee hives can be applied to a top bar bee hive.
 Managing and inspecting a honey bee colony in a Cornish Top Bar hive can be simpler and less work than in a vertical hive as there is little or no lifting required.
 However, this is a primitive and low tech method of keeping bees which some find less easy to use but we have detailed here the techniques and tips that we have found useful in our experience (assuming a working knowledge of keeping bees in a National bee hive for example).

 When the roof is removed from the top bar hive there is no crown board.
 There are no gaps so no bees and no heat escape from the hive and at this point the colony has not yet been disturbed.
-Thin spacers are used to fill any small gap there may be at the back.

 The dummy board at the back of the hive does not have to be removed but is just levered and slid backwards to reveal the combs.
 The dummy board can also be used to enable the colony to be temporarily split within the same hive during the artificial swarm process to control swarming and queen replacement.
 The entrances at the back of the hive are used for this purpose but should otherwise be kept blocked.